polarwinkel/LaTeXcalc/README.md

 All testet cases work, but there might still be wrong calculations in special cases, so test it for your needs!

-## Something missing?
+## Anything wrong?
+Something missing?

 Feel free to submit an issue if you find a bug or if you think something important is missing.

-In that case please add a Line for the `test.py` to show the desired operation!
+Just check out the latest code on GitHub and test your issue as it is done for some cases in the `test.py`.
+Then please add a Line for the `test.py` to your report to show the desired operation!

 ## Alternatives